Goal setting and goal getting can prove to be challenging…but it does not need to be that way.

 With hindsight, I now know that I was actually was working to a formula for achieving goals.
 Guess as you get older you do get wiser – maybe?

-Why is it that some people to be able to set goals and actually achieve them whereas others seem to struggle?
+Why is it that some people seem to be able to set goals and actually achieve them whereas others struggle?

 We all know those people who state an intention and actually make it happen.
 These are the people who have an idea or a dream and manage to turn it into a reality.

 They make it look simple and seem so easy.

 The secret lies in being an effective goal setter.

 You need to know exactly how to construct your goals and understanding how to go about achieving them.

 The good news is that goal setting and goal getting is something that you can learn.
 I have learnt how to do this and use the formula constantly in both my personal and business life.

 Having goals helps each of us to work effectively work.
 By having goals you are able to achieve: